feast-dev/feast-workshop/module_0/README.md

 # Continue with distributed training or batch predictions from the BigQuery dataset.
 ```

-## 2c.
-Data scientists
+## User flow 3: Data scientists
 Data scientists will be using or authoring features in Feast.
-They can similarly handle larger datasets with methods like `RetrievalJob#to_bigquery()` as described above.
+They can similarly generate in memory dataframes using `get_historical_features(...).to_df()` or larger datasets with methods like `get_historical_features(...).to_bigquery()` as described above.

+We don't need to do anything new here since data scientists will be doing many of the same steps you've seen in previous user flows.

-There are two ways they can use Feast:
+There are two ways data scientists can use Feast:
 - Use Feast primarily as a way of pulling production ready features.
   - See the `client/` folder for an example of how users can pull features by only having a `feature_store.yaml`
   - This is **not recommended** since data scientists cannot register feature services to indicate they depend on certain features in production.